Bjorn248/graphql_aws_pricing_api/README.md

     docker-compose run importer /scripts/pricing_import.py

-Finally, you can run `docker-compose run server` to start the local server.
+Finally, you can run `docker-compose up server` to start the local server.